How to measure your dog for a harness, collar and coat.

 How to measure for a coat:

-Simply measure along the back of your dog from neck to base of tail as shown.
+Simply measure along the back of your dog from neck to base of tail.
 If you want the coat to cover the tail also then meaure to take this into account!